gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

    ./manage.py update_usernames

 To update names of a specific active TwitterUser, by its current name in SFM:

 .. code-block:: none

    ./manage.py update_usernames --user='current TwitterUser name in SFM'

+.. _`populate_uids`:

 populate_uids
 --------------